This video gives a brief overview of Musostudy. You can use the time stamps in the description to jump to different sections.

 The Musostudy toolkit is a resource of teaching and learning activities (TLAs) to help tutors put the model into practice.
 It is a helping hand to show you how to enable students to achieve module mastery by embedding the necessary skills into their modules.

-About The Author: Sue Richardson is a senior tutor at The British and Irish Modern Music Institute (BIMM) teaching on the MA Learning and Teaching in Creative Industries and the Postgraduate Certificate in Learning and Teaching.
+About The Author: Sue Richardson is a Postgraduate Principal Lecturer at The British and Irish Modern Music Institute (BIMM) teaching on the MA Learning and Teaching in Creative Industries and the Postgraduate Certificate in Learning and Teaching.
 She has many years of teaching experience including basic nursing skills; safe sex to probationers; music appreciation for adults with mental health issues; jazz workshops and degree-level music theory.

 In addition to her varied teaching career Sue is a jazz trumpet player, singer and composer.
 Her 4th album, Too Cool, was in The Sunday Times Top 10 jazz releases worldwide in 2013.
 Sue has even had the privilege of singing at The Last Night of The Proms and gaining a Blue Peter badge for singing Christmas Carols live on TV!